ml4design/ml4design.github.io/tutorials/image-processing-methods/index.md

 ---
 layout: default
-title: Learning Goals
+title: "Tutorial 1: Image Processing Methods for IPPSs"
-has_children: false
+has_children: true
+nav_order: 2
-parent: "Lectures"
+parent: "Tutorials"
 ---

+# Tutorial 1: Image Processing Methods for Intelligent Product Services and Systems

-# Learning Goals
+## Learning Goals

 Welcome to the multimedia processing module.
 This handout contains information for the image process tutorial, individual assignment, and group assignment.
 This module has the following learning goals: